adrianskelton/adrianproject4/README copy.md

 #### Key Project Goal

-Planning what to cook can be a struggle for many.
-The key project goal of the blog is to establish a visually appealing and user-friendly open-source recipe database.
-It should not be challenging for users to find what they are looking for.

-Therefore, I have included **categories** on the homepage of the site:

-  - It is a useful feature for users who have a specific food preference and do not want to waste time browsing through all the recipes.
-By clicking on a category, they can easily find dishes that meet their specific criteria, such as vegetarian dishes.
-This leads to a more efficient and enjoyable user experience.

-  - As for those who don't know what they want, seeing categories can help them narrow down their choices and ultimately get some inspiration and ideas.

-With easy-to-follow links, the site is highly navigable.
+The key goal of the website is to create a platform where users can create an account and share recipes as well as viewing recipes shared by other users.

 #### Target Audience

-The best part of the blog is that it caters to almost everyone.
-Of course, you need to be old enough to be in the kitchen.

-Whether you are uncertain about meal choices, a food-lover seeking culinary knowledge, or simply a "hungry" person desiring to learn new recipes, tips, and cooking techniques, everybody is welcome!
+The target audience is primarily people who have family recipes that they are proud of and want to share with the world but also anyone that likes to cook and who wants new and different recipes to try out from around the world.
+That is why I added country as an option to the recipe model as well as the like function so that users could see how the recipes were rated.

 #### User Requirements and Expectations:

-- A brief and simple description of the site’s purpose.

-- Easy to navigate the site to find information.
+- Easy navigation throughout the site.

+- Uncomplicated user experience to login and handle recipe creation and modification.

-- A quick and thorough overview of the site's features and functionalities.
+- Responsive and informative feedback on the site (comments and likes).

-- Links and functions work as expected.

-- Feedback when ineracting with the site.

-- Possibility to view the site on a range of device sizes.
+- Capability to access the site across various electronic devices.

+- Fully working links and functionality.

 ### Scope